gnikyt/Shopify-OptionSelectorsCustom/README.md

 ## The Solution

-This library allows you to pass in a Handlebars template to use for the selection generation.
+This library allows you to pass in a template builder, such as Handlebars, to use for the selection generation.
 This enables you to style or format your markup just as you see fit and let the library handle returning the selected variant.
 It is written in pure Javascript.

 ## Installation & Usage